 Born in Montreal, Eunice Bélidor is a curator, letter-writer, critic and researcher, and Affiliate Assistant professor in the Department of Art History at Concordia University.
 Her practice focusses on contemporary Haitian art, design, and correspondence; in her (little) free time, she’s interested in researching, feminism, fashion and architecture.
 She questions everything, believing that asking the right questions are the best ways to come up with creative and thoughtful answers.
-She holds a BA in Art History from Concordia University (Montreal), a MA in Art History & Visual Culture, and a graduate diploma in Curatorial Studies from York University (Toronto).
+She holds a BA in Art History from Concordia University, a MA in Art History & Visual Culture, and a graduate diploma in Curatorial Studies from York University.
 She has organized and curated various exhibitions nationally and internationally, and her writing has been published in esse, Canadian Art, Hyperallergic, the Journal of Curatorial Studies, Invitation, InCirculation, and Espace Art Actuel.
 She is the creator of #CuratorialTips, a research and help tool for emerging curators.
 She regularly takes part in various juries and committees, such as the Conseil des arts de Montréal, the Canada Council for the Arts and the City of Montreal.
 Bélidor is the 2018 recipient of the The TD Bank Group Awards for Emerging Curator from the Hnatyshyn Foundation.
-She has worked at BAND Gallery, The Power Plant (Toronto) articule and as Director of the FOFA Gallery at Concordia University (Montreal).
-She is currently Curator of Contemporary Canadian and Québécois art at the Montreal Museum of Fine Arts.
-There she also holds the The Gail and Stephen A. Jarislowsky Chair in Quebec and Canadian Contemporary Art.
+She has worked at BAND Gallery, The Power Plant (Toronto) articule, as Director of the FOFA Gallery at Concordia University and as Curator of Contemporary Canadian and Québécois art at the Montreal Museum of Fine Arts.

 Carolyn Butler Palmer is Associate Professor and Williams Legacy Chair in the Department of Art History and Visual Studies at the University of Victoria.
 The Williams Chair is also endowed in recognition of the Legacy Gallery at the University of Victoria in the area of modern and contemporary art of the Pacific Northwest.
 Dr. Butler Palmer’s program of research emerges at the intersections between visual histories and issues in human rights, and especially the rights of Indigenous people.
 Questions about looking relations and the politicization of aesthetic relations significantly inform her research, as does challenging assumptions about the production of art historical knowledge and processes of knowledge mobilization.
 She is particularly interested in dark heritage and the preservation of intangible value systems with respect to the arts of the Pacific Northwest.
 Much of her research is intended to nourish the needs of community members.
 Dr. Butler Palmer has recently published articles in the Journal of Canadian Art History/Annales d'histoire de l'art canadien and the Journal of the Surrealism in the Americas.
 She is currently working on a book manuscript “From Ellen Newman Neel to Ellen Neel Newman: A Portrait of a Kwagiutl Family of Artists, 1916-2016.”
 This book project focuses on Ellen Neel (1916-1966), who is usually credited with being the first woman carver, and subsequent generations of artists that descend from her eldest son David Neel, Sr. (1937-1961).
 Dr. Butler Palmer’s academic affiliation with the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, a research space and home of the Journal of Canadian Art History/Annales d'histoire de l'art canadien, plays a vital link between her program of research in the arts of the Pacific Northwest and art historical debates across Canada.